proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 - Use AliasTransaction to link or unlink the namespace to address or mosaic.

-- You can send transactions to linked namespace directly instead of using addresses or mosaic ids.
+- You can send transactions to linked namespaces directly instead of using addresses or mosaic ids.

 - eg.
-  - `mycompany.address` can be linked to mycompany's address
+  - `mycompany.address` can be linked to mycompany's address.
-  - `mycompany.coin` can be linked to mycompany's utility coin mosaic
+  - `mycompany.coin` can be linked to mycompany's utility coin mosaic.
-  - You can even use `mycompany` to link any address or mosaic
+  - You can even use `mycompany` to link any address or mosaic.

 ## Fee